junhoyeo/BetterOCR/README.md

 Head over to [💯 Examples](#-Examples) to view performace by languages (🇺🇸, 🇰🇷, 🇮🇳).

-Coming Soon: improved interface, async support, box detection, and more.
+Coming Soon: ~~box detection~~ ✅, improved interface, async support, and more.

 > **Warning**<br/>
 > This package is under rapid development 🛠